joel-costigliola/open-source-presentation/PITCHME.md

 ---

-## AssertJ philosophy
+## Why AssertJ?

-* Social experiment on how to lead a community
+* I wanted to give back to the community
+* It feels good to help people
+* I was frustrated with hamcrest

+## philosophy

 * AssertJ is community driven
     * Open to suggestion
     * Ask for feedback
     * Lower the barrier for contribution
-* Documentation is important
+* Documentation is important (help people)
+    * javadoc
+    * website
 ---

 ## Community

+* For me leading a community was a social experiment
-* Always be nice (Code of conduct)
+* Always be nice (Code of conduct ?)
 * Be as helpful as possible (github, SO)
 * Give credit to contributors